 Cinnamon has some anti-fungal qualities, and it smells great as a bonus.
 Use it to prevent and stop diseases on seedlings.
-Find out more on it.
+Find out more about it.

-Another way to protect your plants against pests is using egg shells.
-Coarsely crumbled, egg shells form an effective barrier against soft-bodied garden pests like snails and slugs that eat your plants.
-They do not risk through this sharp and uncomfortably jagged shells.
+Another way to protect your plants against pests is using eggshells.
+Coarsely crumbled, eggshells form an effective barrier against soft-bodied garden pests like snails and slugs that eat your plants.
+They do not risk through these sharp and uncomfortably jagged shells.

-To do this, encircle roughly crushed layer of eggshells around the plants that are sensitive to such pests.
+To do this, encircle roughly crushed layers of eggshells around the plants sensitive to such pests.
 Find out more uses of eggshells in the garden.

 Also Read: How to Prevent Slugs in the Garden

 7. Keep Plants Watered for Days When Going on Vacation

 If you’re going on a vacation for a few days and don’t have a way to keep your indoor plants watered, keep them alive with one of the clever gardening hacks.